greisane/gret/README.md

 **Deduplicate Materials**: Squashes duplicate materials, like "Skin.002", "Skin.003", etc. Found in File → Clean Up.

-**Replace References**: Replaces object references in modifiers.
-I use it to swap meshes that are shrinkwrap targets and such.
-Found in File → Clean Up.

 # Export Jobs

 *This panel is not shown by default, enable it in the addon configuration.*